 Your HR department might be vigilant when it comes to overt demonstrations of hostile behavior in the workplace, such as harassment, threats and bullying.
-These instances tend to be evident and noticeable, and so are addressed and resolved readily.
-However, an equally threatening form of hostility is likely taking root and causing significant damage to your company.
-This form of hostility is becoming known in HR and performance management circles as "workplace incivility."
+These instances tend to be noticeable and evident, so they are often addressed and resolved readily.
+However, an equally threatening form of hostility could be taking root and causing significant damage in your company.
+This form of hostility is known in HR and performance management circles as "workplace incivility."

-In an article on HR Zone, psychology professor Mike Sliter defines workplace incivility as "a low-intensity deviant behavior with ambiguous intent to harm the target, in violation of workplace norms for mutual respect and courtesy."
+In an HRZone article, psychology professor Mike Sliter defines workplace incivility as "a low-intensity deviant behavior with ambiguous intent to harm the target, in violation of workplace norms for mutual respect and courtesy."
 This might come in the form of sarcasm, insults, condescending comments, inconsideration or rudeness.
 One thing to note about incivility is that it all too often goes unaddressed, due to its surreptitious or unclear nature.

 The problems inherent in an uncivil workplace

-The results of one study demonstrated that when people are exposed to incivility, performance was a remarkable 61 percent worse.
-Another study showed rudeness was linked to an unwillingness to share information and seek help.
+One study showed that when respondents were exposed to incivility, their performance was a remarkable 61% worse.
+The results of another study linked rudeness in the workplace to employees' unwillingness to share information and seek help.

 Studies have also linked incivility to other negative workplace behaviors.
 Over time, it has been known to cause stress, difficulties in communication, employee burnout and decreased morale.
-Unsurprisingly, there is also a strong association between incivility and high turnover rates, which is notoriously costly to organizations worldwide.
-It has been estimated incivility costs companies $14,000 per employee annually, due to a loss of production.
+Unsurprisingly, there is also a strong association between incivility and high employee turnover, which is notoriously costly to organizations worldwide.
+Estimates suggest that incivility costs companies $14,000 per employee annually in loss of production.

 If you notice signs of incivility within your workforce, it is essential that you and your performance management team act quickly.
-A recent study conducted by Michigan State University and published in the Journal of Applied Psychology has demonstrated incivility can spread rapidly throughout a company.
+A study conducted by Michigan State University and published in the Journal of Applied Psychology demonstrated that incivility can spread rapidly throughout a company.
 The study surveyed 70 employees who were given performance-based tasks and exposed to rude workplace behavior.
-The study found incivility prompted mental fatigue, which in turn resulted in a loss of self-control, so the participants were more likely to treat others in a similar, negative manner, resulting in what the study termed "incivility spirals."
+The study found that incivility prompted mental fatigue, which resulted in a loss of self-control, so the participants were more likely to treat others in a similarly negative manner, resulting in what the study termed "incivility spirals."

-There are a number of measures that need to be put in place to counter the effects of incivility in a workplace.
+You need to take certain measures to counter the effects of incivility in your workforce.
 One great place to start is to improve the quality and frequency of communication between employees.
 Large brands all over the world have made the switch to weekly feedback sessions, where performance and progress is discussed and reviewed.
-During these sessions, make it clear that the employee in question should feel free to bring up any office-related issues that might be causing them undue stress or impeding their performance.
+During these sessions, make it clear that the employee in question should feel free to bring up any workplace issues that might be causing them undue stress or impeding their performance.

 Digital technology can also help solve the problem of incivility.
-Employees need to be able to bounce ideas off each other in an environment that is creative, positive and judgement-free.
+Employees need to be able to bounce ideas off each other in an environment that is creative, positive and judgment-free.
 Employees need a mix of communication tools to express themselves.
-One such solution is software that facilitates communication, such as performance management software, which can be used to keep up-to-date with colleagues and elicit feedback from managers.
+One such solution is software that facilitates communication, such as performance management software, which can be used to keep up to date with colleagues and elicit feedback from managers.
 It should be noted that with digital communication, should an employee have an interaction they perceive as uncivil or rude, they have a record that may prove necessary if the behavior continues.

-By keeping in mind the problems that arise from incivility and improving communication, you will notice changes within your company that will see it grow and excel.
+By keeping in mind the problems that arise from incivility and improving communication throughout your workforce, you will notice changes within your company that will help it grow and excel.